rich-dobbs-13440/chromatofore-octoprint-plugin/README.md

 - **Version 0.5.34 (9/4/2023)**:
    - Added: Check if board is on bus at startup
    - Changed: Board validation is displayed in table, rather than through an alert.
+- **Version 0.5.45 (9/4/2023)**:
+   - Added: Scan bus for boards with an address in the range of the specified board type.
+   - Added: Automatically add a board that is found on the bus

 <!--